brickfrog/notes.justin.vc/content/about.md

 <https:gwern.net> and uh... there's another person, I forget.
 I thought I followed
 them on github, maybe not.
 Karli something.
 Not the model who spammed Wix websites.

+I've tried to put most of the fancy things only into components that load when when the screen is big enough as to not hamper mobile users but I admit most of my testing is done on my computer with occasional checks of mobile mode in the dev menu.

 Also I've moved away from using it, but a big inspiration was [TiddlyWiki — a non-linear personal web notebook](https://tiddlywiki.com) and [sobjornstad (Soren Bjornstad)](https://github.com/sobjornstad)